M3rfan11/DonPaolo/SUPABASE_SETUP.md

 **This is the most common issue when connecting to Supabase from Render.**

-**Solution 1: Use Connection Pooler (Recommended) ✅**
+**Solution 1: Verify Connection String Format ✅**
-1. Update your connection string in Render to use port **6543** instead of 5432:
+1. Make sure you're using port **5432** (Session Mode required for EF Core)
+2. Port 6543 is Transaction Mode only and won't work with EF Core
+3. Connection string format:
    ```
-   postgresql://postgres:YOUR_PASSWORD@db.jjznaktpwigboqyozcbo.supabase.co:6543/postgres
+   postgresql://postgres:YOUR_PASSWORD@db.jjznaktpwigboqyozcbo.supabase.co:5432/postgres
    ```
-2. The application code will automatically detect Supabase and use port 6543 if you're using port 5432, but you can explicitly set it.
+4. The application code will automatically detect Supabase and ensure port 5432 is used.

 **Solution 2: Check Network Restrictions in Supabase**
 1. Go to Supabase → **Settings** → **Database**